 Following debate, the committee agreed by consent that the process was ambiguous and approved the following amendment to section 2.2.5.1.:

 2.2.5.1.
-Each College Advisory Committee shall ensure that at least two of its members are members of the Faculty Senate, selecting—if necessary—from among the college representatives to the University Council one person to serve as an ex-officio member, without vote, of the College Advisory Committee.
+Each College Advisory Committee shall ensure that at least two of its members (including its chairperson) are members of the Faculty Senate, selecting—if necessary—one person from among the college representatives to the Faculty Senate to serve as an ex-officio member, without vote, of the College Advisory Committee.
 See 3.3.1.2.1.

 The meeting adjourned at 5:08 p.m.